zhangyunhao116/skipmap/readme.md

 ```

-**Note that generic APIs are always slower than typed APIs, but are more suitable for some scenarios such as functional programming.**
+**Note that the generic APIs are always slower than typed APIs, but are more suitable for some scenarios such as functional programming.**

 > e.g. `New[string,int]` is \~2x slower than `NewString[int]`, and `NewFunc[string,int](func(a, b string) bool { return a < b })` is 1\~2x slower than `NewString[int]`.
 >
 > Performance ranking: `NewString[int]` > `New[string,int]` > `NewFunc[string,int](func(a, b string) bool { return a < b })`

 ## Benchmark

-> based on typed APIs.
+> Based on typed APIs.

 Go version: go1.16.2 linux/amd64